baharmon/xyz-pages/content/_index.md

 **Equipment:** DJI Matrice 300 RTK with L1 Lidar

 [**Le Petit Versailles**](petit-versailles) &nbsp;
-A drone lidar survey of 19th century pleasure garden of Valcour Aimee.
+A drone lidar survey of 19th century pleasure garden of Valcour Aime.
 Long abandoned, the ruins of the garden are lost beneath dense overgrowth and a canopy of mature southern live oaks.
 The lidar survey reveals traces of the garden such as the historic waterways and mound.
 This project was supported by the [LSU Center for GeoInformatics](http://c4g.lsu.edu/) and the LSU Coastal Ecosystem Design Studio.
+The spatial reference system of the data is WGS 84 / UTM zone 15N (EPSG: 32615).
 The data are released under the [{{<i class="fab fa-creative-commons-zero">}} Creative Commons Zero](https://creativecommons.org/share-your-work/public-domain/cc0/) public domain dedication.

 ![Le Petit Versailles Lidar](petit-versailles-1.webp) Lidar point cloud with true color